-Students who have significant experience with a language other than English will have the opportunity to be assessed for a waiver through a standardized test or an assessment with a member of the World Language Department.
+Students who speak a language other than English will have the opportunity to be assessed for a waiver through a standardized test or an assessment with a member of the World Language Department.
 The method of assessment depends on the language.
-A waiver does not give course credit.
-It allows the student to choose a non-language course from a selection of other courses to fulfill the domain requirement.
+A waiver does not give course credit, however, it allows the student to choose from a selection of other courses to fulfill the domain requirement.
 Please e-mail email@example.com if you have any questions to register for a language placement test.